Administration & Support

 Phone: (720) 453-9027

-Jilaine Sandlin joins the DCIS team as a 9th grade English and 9-12 Creative Writing teacher.
-This is her 10th year in education.
+Jilaine Sandlin joined the DCIS team as a 9th grade English and 9-12 Creative Writing teacher.
+This is her 11th year in education.
 She is originally from Texas, where she attended Texas A&M University for both her bachelors and masters degrees, and where she began her teaching career.
 It was only a matter of time before she moved to Colorado, however (according to her parents, she’s been talking about it since she was a child!) so she moved to the Denver area in 2010.
 She is thrilled to be at DCIS because of its international experience; her time spent studying in Toledo, Spain, and working at a children’s shelter in Guadalajara, Mexico helped her learn how important it is to experience other cultures.
-Besides these experiences, she has also travelled extensively, visiting every continent (except for Antarctica- although it’s on her list!)
+Besides these experiences, she has also traveled extensively, visiting every continent (except for Antarctica- although it’s on her list!)
 In her free time she loves snowboarding, camping, and of course, reading.

 Phone: (720) 423–9095